 First, let’s start from the middle – Bangkok!

 Bangkok is a capital city where most of the travelers start their adventure in Thailand.
 It has the biggest international airport so most probably you will land there!
 Bangkok is very well situated to get all kinds of transport you like: plane, train or bus.
 I assume you will need 2-4 days to stay in the city to enjoy the ambient and start to feel Thai culture.
 Bangkok has the most precious monuments in the country such as Golden Palace and dozens of beautiful temples.
-Eating your first Thai noodle soup on the street market you will have to decide either you travel South or North of the country.
+Eating your first Thai soup on the street market you will have to decide either you travel South or North of the country.

 The good news about choosing between South or North is that people in Thailand are extremely warmhearted and smiling everywhere!
-The food as well is good elsewhere (different though) so whatever sites you will decide to see I bet you will enjoy your trip anyway!
+The food as well is good elsewhere (slightly different though) so whatever sites you will decide to see I bet you will enjoy your trip anyway!
 I would suggest you make decision North vs South of Thailand leaning on your preferences.

 North – history, mountains, heritage, national parks, ruins